 Last annexation to Norridge, Northwest area, Leyden Township section West of Cumberland.

 Village Hall, Original built 1954 with 3 rooms and a 2 truck attached garage at 4020 N. Olcott Ave.

-Police Department, Shared facilities in the Original Village Hall.
-The structure was refurbished at 4020 N. Olcott to a modern Police facility 1990.
+The Police Department shared facilities in the original Village Hall.
+The structure was refurbished at 4020 N. Olcott to a modern police facility 1990.

 Joe Sieb Center, was originally a Feed & Grain supply building.
 This was used as a front for a gambling operation.
 Later the Norridge Post #1263 of the American Legion bought the building 1959.
 The Village of Norridge bought the structure from the American Legion 1966.
 It is now used by the American Legion, the Norridge Youth Activities and the Scouting Organizations.

 Estelle Sieb Community Center at 7774 W. Irving park Rd. was established May 1994 and was dedicated to Estelle Sieb who was known in the early period of Norridge's growth as "The Day Time Mayor".
 The original buildings were used by a bank and cleaning service.
 The property was bought from the cleaning service.

 Montrose Avenue was widened in 1993 to improve traffic flow, eliminate ditches along the side of the road and improve drainage.
 Norridge took over the responsibility for the maintenance of the road from the County.